LCOGT/lcogtsnpipe/manual.md

 lscloop.py -n 2016cok -e 20160528-20180104 -s mag --type fit
 ```

 8. Visually inspect your light curve using `getmag` stage with the `--show` option.
 This will bring up a plot with your light curve (I like to do this one filter at a time).
 You can click on individual points to bring up a second window which shows a cut out of the supernova on the left and the residual after the PSF subtraction on the right.
 You are given the option to remove bad points from the light curve.
-It is recommended that you use the `n` option at this stage, allowing you to easily redo these observations from any stage using the `-b mag` option.
+It is recommended that you use the `d` option at this stage, allowing you to easily redo these observations from any stage using the `-b mag` option.
 In general, however, this is used to eliminate points with a lot of scatter due to poor observing conditions.
+By supplying `--output output_filename.csv` at this stage, the output can be written to a file.
+When photometry is final, use the `--uploadtosnex2` flag to send your light curve to SNEx.

 # Running the pipeline: